Can Narcissism be cured? It is a heartbreaking question to have to answer but the truth is most likely no — it probably cannot… and here’s why.

-However, if they have NPD, expect resistance, blame shifting, invalidating, writing revisionist history, and blaming the victim instead of assuming personal responsibility for their behavior.
+However, if they have NPD, expect resistance, blame-shifting, invalidating, writing revisionist history, and blaming the victim instead of assuming personal responsibility for their behavior.

 Because true Narcissists who have NPD — no matter whether they are Overt, Covert, Somatic, Cerebral, or a generalize mix of malignant behaviors — are at their core functionally unable.

-They have such a grandiose sense of entitlement that in their mind not only do they deserve the right to be able to say or do or think whatever they want, they have little to no respect for the feelings, emotions, personal boundaries, and relationships with other people.
+They have such a grandiose sense of entitlement that in their mind not only do they deserve the right to be able to say or do or think whatever they want, but they also have little to no respect for the feelings, emotions, personal boundaries, and relationships with other people.

 If you are looking to save someone, try starting with yourself first.

-Then, save your children or unaware, People Pleasing family members when and if you feel it’s possible.
+Then, save your children or unaware, People-Pleasing family members when and if you feel it’s possible.

 Resist the urge to martyr yourself in order to protect abusive people’s secrets.